progprnv/Hackathon-Winning-Tips-Tricks/Readme.md

-This the only repo u need in hackathons!! ## MALLU EDITION
+This the only repo u need in hackathons!! ## KERALA EDITION or MALLU EDITION ??? wtvr lets move on...

 അറിയിപ്പ് A.k.a.
 NOTE: chatgpt aint harmed in this repo :xd